montaan/montaan/docs/project management/Commit_multiplier.md

 ## Limits of human performance

+GitHub receives 1800 commits per minute (gitlive), or 30 commits per second.
+If each commit is roughly 30 lines of code and about 1 kB in size, that's 30 kB per second or 2.6 GB per day.

 Massive corporations generate on the order of 5 GB of commits per year (5M commits at 1 kB each.)
 That's around 14 MB per day.

 GitHub has around 40 million developer accounts.
 If each of these developers generates 100 commits per year, they'd generate 4 TB of commits per year, or 11 GB per day.

 If every person in the world was a developer and did 100 commits per year, the maximum output of humanity would be 2 TB per day.

 The fastest speaker in the world can speak 4.3 MB of text in a day.
 24 hours non-stop.
 Over a year that would amount to 1.6 GB.
 The theoretical maximum output for humanity is 30 PB of spoken text per day.

 If you can generate more than 4.3 MB of code per day, you're weakly superhuman.
 If you can generate more than 15 MB of code per day, you're surpassing large corporations.